BekirKocabas/AWS_Hands_on/IAM-Hands_on/IAM.md

      - Right top of the page click your name ----> Select My account -->> IAM User and Role Access to Billing Information--->> Edit--->>

-- Sign Out and Sign in  with newly created IAM user with "Clarusway IAM user".
+- Sign Out and Sign in  with newly created IAM user with "Bekir IAM user".

 - Check the users and Billing services to be accessible or not.